-Choose the right time to send a follow-up email
+Here’s the right way to send an engaging follow-up email after your latest interview.

 Leave time for the dust to settle.
 There's a good chance your interviewer is speaking to other candidates, so there's little to be gained from contacting them on the day.
 Wait a few days before sending that all-important follow-up.